yelizondo/JugadoresRevelacion/README.md

 ### Kakfa related
 To start the kafkta server just the script `start-kafka.sh` located in the hadoopuser home folder.

 To test your Kafka environment follow the [kafka quickstart guide](https://kafka.apache.org/quickstart)

-Premier League  {Michail Antonio=ArrayWritable [valueClass=class org.apache.hadoop.io.Text, values=[29, Forward , , England, 0, "Last update: Jun 13,  2019"]]}